Duet3D/wiki-content/Duet3D_hardware/Accessories/Roto_Filament_Monitor.md

 ### FFC to Roto Filament Monitor

-Fit the Flat Flexible Cable (FFC) to the Roto MFM connecter:
+Fit the Flat Flexible Cable (FFC) to the Roto MFM connector:
 * **VERY Carefully** open the connector by sliding the plastic lock out from the connector by ~1mm.
 This is very easy to break and takes very little force to open
 * Place the FFC connector into the connector, contacts facing down
 * Gently slide the plastic lock back into place